-215. Companies considered accelerated filers under Securities Exchange Act Rule 12b-2^{32/} are required to comply with the internal control reporting and disclosure requirements of Section 404 of the Act for fiscal years ending on or after November 15, 2004.
+215. Companies considered accelerated filers under Securities Exchange Act Rule 12b-2^{32l} are required to comply with the internal control reporting and disclosure requirements of Section 404 of the Act for fiscal years ending on or after November 15, 2004.
 (Other companies have until fiscal years ending on or after July 15, 2005, to comply with these internal control reporting and disclosure requirements.)
 Accordingly, independent auditors engaged to audit the financial statements of accelerated filers for fiscal years ending on or after November 15, 2004, also are required to audit and report on the company's internal control over financial reporting as of the end of such fiscal year.
 This standard is required to be complied with for such engagements, except as it relates to the auditor's responsibilities for evaluating management's certification disclosures about internal control over financial reporting.
-The auditor's responsibilities for evaluating management's certification disclosures about internal control over financial reporting.
-The auditor's responsibilities for evaluating management's certification disclosures about internal control over financial reporting.
-The auditor's responsibilities for evaluating management's certification disclosures about internal control over financial reporting.
-The auditor's responsibilities for evaluating management's certification disclosures about internal control over financial reporting.
+The auditor's responsibilities for evaluating management's certification disclosures about internal control over financial reporting described in paragraphs 202 through 206 take effect beginning with the first quarter after the auditor's first audit report on the company's internal control over financial reporting.